nimbix/jardoc/docs/appdef.md

 * `filter` is a list of wildcards to filter by (standard shell wildcard syntax); if there is more than one wildcard specified, use the \| (vertical bar) to separate them - e.g. to support C and Python files, use `*.c|*.py`

 If the selected storage vault is listable (e.g. a `FILE` vault), the user portal will provide a file picker widget.

+**UPLOAD**

+`UPLOAD` defines a file to upload from a local computer to a JARVICE job and supports the following keys:

+* `target` specifies the sub path that will be used to mount a file under `/opt` in a JARVICE job
+* `filter` is an extension of a MIME Type used to browse files on a local computer - e.g. to browse JSON files, use `.json`
+* `size` specifies the maximum size allowed for an upload file in bytes - e.g. 1024 to enforce a limit of 1KB

+The `target` key is required and only 1 `UPLOAD` parameter is supported for each command.
+The `variable` and `positional` parameter keys do not apply to `UPLOAD` parameters.

 # Using Xilinx FPGA binaries